Unity-Billal-mesloub/create-release/CONTRIBUTING.md

 2. Configure and install the dependencies: `npm install`
 3. Make sure the tests pass on your machine: `npm run test`
 4. Create a new branch: `git checkout -b my-branch-name`
-5. Make your change, add tests, and make sure the tests still pass
+5. Make your change, add tests, and make sure the tests still pass[submit a pull request][style]
 6. Push to your fork and [submit a pull request][pr]
 7. Pat your self on the back and wait for your pull request to be reviewed and merged.